 - The Hero: When you're playing as him.

-- Royals Who Actually Do Something: He's the son of a duke of Kentares IV, and actually becomes duke in the end.
+- Royals Who Actually Do Something: He's the son of a duke of Kentares IV, and actually becomes duke in one end; in the other, it goes to his sister.

 - Sudden Sequel Heel Syndrome: In Black Knight, becoming a Disc One Final Boss due to actions taken by the game's Big Bad.
 According to materials outside the game, he was smeared by Katherine Steiner's Loyalists and may not have actually done anything to piss off the Black Knight Legion, the latter of which are unknown to be canon in BattleTech at large.